Looking for some snappy information on local government in Scotland? Check out our facts and figures page.

 How we work

-As a not-for-profit, we exist to help local government deliver – and so help local residents’ quality of life.
-We aim to cover or comment on key policy development and legislation in Scotland, and in England and elsewhere too (where relevant to Scotland) – if we miss something important please say!
+As a not-for-profit organisation, we exist to help local government deliver – and so help local residents’ quality of life.
+We cover or comment on key policy development and legislation in Scotland.
+Through our sister organisations LGiU and LGiU Ireland, we also support local government and its partners across the UK.
+Our international briefings and contacts mean we can look beyond the borders of the UK for ideas, case studies and collaborations.

-We hope to work alongside other sector bodies including COSLA and SOLACE to complement and add value, and to collaborate and work in partnership where we can.
+We work alongside other sector bodies including COSLA, the Improvement Service and SOLACE to complement and add value, and to and work in partnership where we can.
 We aim to help meet unmet needs – so we welcome requests and suggestions, for example to provide policy recommendations, or training events.

 Our team are based in Edinburgh, while our wider network of associates are from all across Scotland.